Can you explain what "saved is"?

 Sin is what we need to be saved or delivered from.
 When we are saved or delivered, it covers all aspects of sin and it affects our past, present, and future.
 The word saved simply refers to the relationship a believer has with Jesus Christ.
 When we are saved or delivered, we have the guarantee of heaven, and saved from eternal damnation in hell.
 When we are saved, we are sealed with the blood of Jesus Christ, are seen as righteous in the eyes of the Lord, and will be with God in heaven one day!
 That is why He went to the cross taking our sin upon Himself so we can be free from the bondages of the devil.

-When we ask Jesus to be our Savior and Lord, we are saved from the penalty of sin because Jesus paid for our sin on the cross and was raised from the dead.
+When we ask Jesus to be our Savior and Lord, we are saved from the penalty of sin because Jesus paid for our sin on the cross and was raised from the dead

-that if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
+.
+Romans 10:9,10: that if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
+For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation.
+Believe means to have confidence in and trust in Jesus Christ the Son of God.
+This believing process is for the whole world!

 Romans 10:13: For whoever calls on the name of the LORD shall be saved.